EDB Postgres for Kubernetes Plugin v1

 Certificates

-Clusters created using the EDB Postgres for Kubernetes operator work with a CA to sign
+Clusters created using the EDB Postgres for Kubernetes operator work with a CA to sign a TLS authentication certificate.

-To get a certificate, you need to provide a name for the secret to store
+To get a certificate, you need to provide a name for the secret to store the credentials, the cluster name, and a user for this certificate

 After the secrete it's created, you can get it using kubectl